glerner/phpunit-testing/README.md

-# WordPress PHPUnit Testing Framework
+# GL WordPress PHPUnit Testing Framework
+by George Lerner, GitHub https://github.com/glerner/

 A modular, reusable testing framework for WordPress plugins and themes that provides a structured approach to PHPUnit testing.